 Identify Your Location

 To help outline an area, there are many websites available listing plots of land by region in the UK.
 With information on prices and planning permission, alongside pictures of the plots, these web pages are a solid starting point for your search.
-A particularly useful website for accessing plot information is www.theselfbuilddirectory.co.uk – which lists all of the plot-finding websites.
-Typically, Self Builders register with Plotfinder, which has access to the largest selection of sites for sale in the UK.
+A particularly useful website for accessing plot information is www.plotsearch.co.uk.
+PlotSearch from BuildStore is the UK’s leading online land finding portal, with thousands of genuine Self Build plots, renovation and conversion opportunities available.
+What’s more, planning permission is guaranteed.

 Once you have settled on your areas, spend time visiting them to get a feel for the location.
 Score the specific areas on aspects that matter to you – for example, is it important to be secluded, or near a town or village?
 Are there accessible commuter links to shops, restaurants and pubs, for example?
 The location of your Self Build is just as important as the design, so it is worth approaching these questions as early as possible to get the most out of your new home.